xenhim/eosc-pool/docs/PAYOUTS.md

 ## Resolving Failed Payment (manual)

-You can perform manual maintenance using `geth` and `redis-cli` utilities.
+You can perform manual maintenance using `eosc` and `redis-cli` utilities.

 ### Check For Failed Transactions: